theforeman/foreman-xen/README.md

 This plugin enables provisioning and managing XEN Server in Foreman.

+This is a fork of the original that has or will have a few changes that my workplace required:
+* Provision para-virtual images directly rather than using HVM and then converting. - Done
+* Allow snapshots to be taken of machines via the Web UI.

+The implementation is rather hacky and right now would probably break other providers that are installed, so I won't be pushing any more upstream changes.
+Though I've had good results using CentOS and I would imagine it would work fine with Redhat as well.

 ## Installation

 Please see the Foreman manual for appropriate instructions: